Types of Aid

 • Students are notified of the amount of their Pell Grant through a financial aid offer letter.
 Students are directed to view their offer letters on myWNC.

-• The Pell Grant amount will be adjusted just prior to the disbursement of aid based on a students enrollment level.
+• The Pell Grant amount will be adjusted just prior to the disbursement of aid based on a students enrollment level and enrollment intensity.
 Enrollment levels are defined in the following manner:

 • 12+ credits = Full Time Enrollment